RemainingToast/ToastClient/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/toastmc/fabric-client)
 [![Build Status](https://jenkins.wnuke.dev/job/toast/job/fabric-client/job/1.16.3/badge/icon)](https://jenkins.wnuke.dev/job/toast/job/fabric-client/job/1.16.3/)

 [Fabric](https://fabricmc.net) utility mod coded in Kotlin and Java.
 Only the latest version of Minecraft is maintained, so in order to connect to earlier versions use [multiconnect](https://github.com/Earthcomputer/multiconnect/releases).
-For any support join our [Discord](https://discord.gg/gxyWEdG).
+If you have any questions you can get support in our [Discord](https://discord.gg/gxyWEdG).
 Report bugs and make suggestions by making an [issue](https://github.com/toastmc/fabric-client/issues)

 # Download
 You can find the latest version [here](https://jenkins.wnuke.dev/job/toast/job/fabric-client/job/1.16.3/)

+## Developers

-# Building Instructions
+### Building Instructions

 Download the source code:
  - `git clone https://github.com/toastmc/fabric-client`